JuanGQCadavid/Nebulon/server/web-server-docker/readme.txt

      This message shows that your installation appears to be working correctly.
      ...

-5. After you have created your Dockerfile and you have all the files needed run:
+5. After you have created your Dockerfile and you have all the files needed, run:
+   $ cd web-server
    $ docker build -t <arbitrary-image-name> .
    $ docker run [-p hostPortThatWillBeExposed:portExposedInContainer] <your-image-name>